Pomona/Pomona/README.md

 * Implement proper PATCH functionality.
 * ETags and versioning

-Issues to be fixed:
-* (De)serialization of dictionaries incomplete.
-* (De)serialization of lists/arrays of native JSON types incomplete (int, strings etc..)

 ## Future tasks

-* Refactoring of serialization layer. (it currently looks like a mess)
 * Implement JS client lib.
 Maybe two types, one based on KnockoutJs?
 That would be cool.
 * Implement html media type for friendly browseing.
 * Implement batch fetching on client side